Where should I setup a bank account in France?

 We asked expats in France what banks they use and there advice about banking.
 They advised...

 "1.
 Expats should research the local laws and regulations of their chosen area in France, as these may vary from region to region.
 2. It is also important to check whether a Visa is required and whether you will be eligible for health insurance in France.
 3. It is essential to ensure that retirement funds can be easily transferred to the new country, or to explore the pension options available in France.
 4. It is vital to explore the cost of living and housing costs to ensure that you can comfortably retire in France.
 5. Expats should learn the French language, as it will make it easier to integrate into the local culture and make it easier to communicate.
-6. Lastly, consider your lifestyle and if it will complement the French way of life to ensure that you can enjoy and make the most of your retirement in France," explained one expat living in France.
+6. Lastly, consider your lifestyle and if it will complement the French way of life to ensure that you can enjoy and make the most of your retirement in France," mentioned another expat when asked about moving to France.

 Other Questions: